stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ### Has the model ever seen cosine similarity?

-A common scenario involves training with unnormalized vectors, when we are dealing with a function of dot product - for example, predicting probabilities with a sigmoid function $\sigma(v_a \cdot v_b)$ and applying log loss cost function.
-Other networks operate differently, e.g. they use Euclidean distance, minimized for members of the same class and maximized for members of different classes.
+A common scenario involves training with unnormalized vectors, when we are dealing with a function of dot product - for example, predicting probabilities with [a sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) $\sigma(v_a \cdot v_b)$ and applying log loss cost function.
+Other networks operate differently, e.g. they use Euclidean distance $\left\|v_a - v_b\right\|_2$, minimized if items are similar and maximized otherwise.

 The normalization gives us some nice mathematical properties (keeping results between -1 and +1, regardless of dimensions), but it's ultimately a hack.
 Sometimes it helps, sometimes it doesn't — see the aptly titled paper [Is Cosine-Similarity of Embeddings Really About Similarity?](https://arxiv.org/abs/2403.05440).